Deciding on (and then actually getting!) the Disney World dining reservations you want is one of the toughest parts about planning your trip.

 Restaurants throughout Disney World are now appearing on the OpenTable app and website.
 Be sure to check there for availability as well.

 MouseDining is a popular service that constantly checks for openings at restaurants you choose to track and then sends you text alerts when something becomes available.

 This is a handy feature (and a huge time saver!) since it isn’t uncommon for available reservations to be released in batches.

 If you are looking for just a couple of openings, their free version would probably work for you, but even if you need to upgrade to one of their paid options, the small cost is well worth the time it would save you from having to do all the checking on your own.

 Disney World has recently adopted a new cancellation policy that requires a credit card to secure any Table Service reservation.
-If you don’t cancel by the day before your scheduled reservation, you’ll automatically be charged $10/person.
+If you don’t cancel within the designated timeframe, you’ll automatically be charged $10/person.

-The good thing about this policy is that it keeps people from stockpiling reservations that they aren’t going to use, and it means that openings come up the day or two beforehand that people can snag for their trip.
+Unlike before, the 24-hour cancellation rule was a good thing because it kept people from stockpiling reservations that they weren’t going to use.
+It also meant that openings would come up the day or two beforehand that people could snag for their trip.

-Use this to your advantage and try checking again, even up until the day before, to see if you can get what you want.
+But, we encourage you keep checking again, even the day of, to see if you can get what you want.

 Consider booking with a travel agent